Yota-K/portfolio/README.md

 # Portfolio

-My portfolio site made by GatsbyJS and tailwind css.
+My portfolio site made by Svelte and tailwind css.